johangithub/AFMAN11-217v1/chp15.md

 		+ 15.4.2.3.1.4.
 All maneuvering will be done as much as practical on the maneuvering side of the inbound track.

-15.4.2.3.1.4.1.
+			+ 15.4.2.3.1.4.1.
 NOTE: When necessary due to airspace limitations, entry into the racetrack procedure may be restricted to specified routes.
 When so restricted, the entry routes will be depicted on the IAP.
 Racetrack procedures are used where sufficient distance is not available in a straight segment to accommodate the required loss of altitude and when entry into a reversal maneuver is not practical.
 They may also be specified as alternatives to reversal procedures to increase operational flexibility.

++

 	+ 15.4.2.3.2.
 Shuttle Procedure.
 A "Shuttle" is a descent or climb conducted in a holding pattern.
 A shuttle is normally specified where the descent required between the end of the initial approach and the beginning of the final approach exceeds standard ICAO approach design limits.

 	+ 15.4.2.3.3.
 Alternate Procedures: There may be alternate procedures specified to any of the procedures described above.
 IAPs will contain the appropriate depiction and the words "alternative procedure."
-Pilots should be prepared to execute either procedure.
-Prior to accepting clearance for an approach that depicts an alternative procedure, determine which procedure the controlling agency expects.
+Pilots should be prepared to execute either procedure. <strong><em>Prior to accepting clearance for an approach that depicts an alternative procedure, determine which procedure the controlling agency expects.</em></strong>

 	+ 15.4.2.3.4.
 Circling Procedures.
 ICAO circling protected airspace is typically larger than US TERPS and the ROC is higher.
-One important distinction to make is between the terms "runway environment" and "airport environment."
-While circling using an ICAO-designed procedure, you must maintain visual contact with the runway environment (as defined in paragraph 12.1.2.2) throughout the entire circling maneuver.
-In the United States, you are only required to maintain visual contact with the airport environment while circling to land, but cannot descend out of the circling MDA until the runway environment is in sight.
+One important distinction to make is between the terms "runway environment" and "airport environment." <strong><em>While circling using an ICAO-designed procedure, you must maintain visual contact with the runway environment (as defined in paragraph 12.1.2.2) throughout the entire circling maneuver.</em></strong> In the United States, you are only required to maintain visual contact with the airport environment while circling to land, but cannot descend out of the circling MDA until the runway environment is in sight.
 Use Table 15.3 to determine maximum airspeeds for circling.

 ##### Table 15.3.
 Maximum Airspeeds for Circling Approaches.
 |APPROACH CATEGORY | MAXIMUM SPEED|